mbalabanov/Single-Page-Application-FrontEnd-in-Angular/README.md

 # Single Page Application Frontend in Angular

-This Angular project is a single page application with a mock website for a photographer and a shop for his products.
+This project is a single page application written in TypeSCript and Angular with a mock website for a photographer and a shop for his products.

+Please see the finished project here: http://marin.codefactory.live/photographer/

 ## Photographer Website as an Example for Angular
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.3.

-Please see the finished project here: http://marin.codefactory.live/photographer/

 ## Development server